paulmutawe/Algorthmic-Trading-Project/README.md

 Visualization of time series data

-Measuring the performance of your trading strategies
+Measuring the performance of trading strategies using backtesting